ascorbic/ShounenStop/content/comiketEvents/c-outjpnrtv-c.md

 ---
-eventName: Comic Treasure 37 (Current)
+eventName: "Comic Treasure 37 "
 currentEvent: true
 onsale: false
 eventDesc: First come first serve, refunds will be provided for items that